-The convocation ceremony is approximately one hour and 30 minutes in length.
+The convocation ceremony is approximately one hour and 45 minutes in length.
 It is broadcast live on the university’s website (www.mun.ca) and is also videotaped for future broadcast on local cable television.
-Copies of the DVD are made available for sale at the University bookstore approximately two weeks after convocation.

 You should arrive at the Arts and Culture Centre 60 minutes before your convocation session, prepared to pick up your tickets and your academic dress.

 One guest is required to accompany you to pick up your tickets.
 Once you have given your guest all of your guest tickets, they will be required to depart the area designated for graduating students.
-You will proceed with your own seating ticket to nearby Irwin's Court and join the other graduating students in picking up academic dress rentals and stage cards.
+You will proceed with your own seating ticket to join the other graduating students in picking up academic dress and stage cards.

-The academic dress you ordered via Memorial Self Service will be prepared for you by Gaspard Ltd. Gaspard’s will have your gown, hood and hat will be available at Irwin's Court 60 minutes prior to your convocation session.
+The academic dress you ordered via Memorial Self Service will be prepared for you by Gaspard Ltd. Gaspard will have your gown, hood and hat will be available 60 minutes prior to your convocation session.
 Hats and gowns must be worn at convocation.
 The hood should be carried on stage by the graduand for the hooding ceremony.

-- Before taking your seat in the auditorium, you will be directed to pick up a card bearing your name and the degree to be conferred.
+After getting your academic dress, you will be directed to pick up a card bearing your name and the degree to be conferred.
 This introduces you to the registrar who will call you to the stage to receive your degree.

-- At the appropriate time, ushers will direct you to the left side of the stage where you will pass your name card to the registrar.
-When your name is called, you should cross to the centre of the stage, pass your hood to the dean/director and kneel on the stool.
-The dean/director places the hood over your head.
+At the appropriate time, ushers will direct you to the left side of the stage where you will pass your stage card to the registrar.
+When your name is called, you cross to the centre of the stage, pass your hood to the dean and kneel on the stool.
+The dean places the hood over your head.
 The chancellor will then offer you congratulations.

-- There will be an attendant collecting hoods and gowns in the coat-check area after your ceremony.
+There will be an attendant collecting hoods and gowns in the coat-check area after your ceremony.
 These materials should be returned before you leave the Arts and Culture Centre.
-The cap is yours to keep.
+The hat is yours to keep.